Paducah plans events to beautify Southside, seeks community members to serve on steering committee

-PADUCAH — Local leaders are continuing plan for improvements to Paducah's Southside community.
+PADUCAH — Local leaders are continuing plans for improvements to Paducah's Southside community.

 The city says Mayor George Bray and Paducah City Commission member Raynarldo Henderson recently met with the city manager's office and other city staff members to talk about specific plans.